Brigid Bazlen: Later career and life after acting

-Death
+Later life and death

-Bazlen moved to Seattle, Washington, and spent the latter part of her life caring for her mother Maggie Daly, who had developed a tumor on her left leg which ultimately led to the leg being amputated below the knee.
-Bazlen was a heavy smoker and her health began to decline as she entered her mid-40s.
-In 1989, she died of cancer at age 44.
+Bazlen moved to Bellevue, Washington, outside of Seattle and spent the latter part of her life caring for her mother Maggie Daly, who had developed a tumor on her left leg which ultimately led to the leg being amputated below the knee.
+Bazlen worked as a designer in stained glass.
+She was a heavy smoker and her health began to decline as she entered her mid-40s.
+She died on May 25, 1989, less than a month before her 45th birthday, although her death was not reported until almost a month later.